Towards a New Ethnohistory

 About the Authors

-Keith Thor Carlson is Professor of History at the University of Saskatchewan, where he holds the Research Chair in Indigenous and Community-Engaged History.
+Keith Thor Carlson is Professor of History at the University of Saskatchewan, where he holds the Research Chair in Indigenous and Community-Engaged history.

-John Sutton Lutz is the Chair of and a Professor in the History Department at the University of Victoria.
+John Sutton Lutz is the Chair and a Professor in the History Department at the University of Victoria.

 David M. Schaepe is the Director and Senior Archaeologist of the of the Stó:lō Research and Resource Management Centre at Stó:lō Nation.